 During this uncertain time, it is important for children to feel comfortable and safe.
 We cover some ways to safeguard your children from anxieties around this pandemic.
-We have some tips on how to talk to children about coronavirus.
+Here are some tips on how to talk to children about the COVID-19 virus.

 Use appropriate language

 Young children cannot understand the complexities of the virus and the additional challenges we face because of it.
-However, children are highly receptive to parents’ feelings, moods and language.
+However, children are highly receptive to their parents’ feelings, moods, and language.

 Terms like ‘germs’ and ‘bugs’ work well for illustrating these otherwise complex terms.

-They also respond well to pictures of the virus under microscope images to help them wrap their heads around something that the virus exists even though it is otherwise blind to the naked eye.
+They also respond well to pictures of the virus under a microscope.
+This helps them to understand that the virus exists even though it cannot be seen by the eye.